 The UWIs medical programme at inception was accredited by the General Medical Council of the UK.
 In July 2004, The Caribbean Accreditation Authority for Education in Medicine (CAAM-HP) and Other Health Professions was established by the Governments of the Region (CARICOM).
 With representatives of both the GMC and the Canadian Licensing Authority on its executive, it replaced the GMC for the purpose of accreditation of medical programmes in the region.
 The UWI's medical programme is accredited by CAAM-HP.
-Other health based professional programmes are in the process of accreditation by the CAAM-HP.
+Other health-based professional programmes are in the process of accreditation by the CAAM-HP.

-Today, the University of the West Indies as a whole has the unique status of being a truly international university, serving as the principal tertiary education institution for 17 Caribbean (CARICOM) countries and, most recently, Bermuda, as well as hosting a growing number of international students.
+Today, the University of the West Indies has the unique status of being a truly international university.
+It serves as the principal tertiary education institution for 17 Caribbean (CARICOM) countries and, most recently, Bermuda, while also hosting a growing number of international students.

-The Faculty of Medical Sciences plays a vital role in the training of health care professionals, particularly doctors and at all levels, from undergraduate through post graduate to continuing medical education, for the entire region.
+The Faculty of Medical Sciences plays a vital role in the training of health care professionals, particularly doctors and at all levels, from undergraduate through postgraduate to continuing medical education, for the entire region.